Yellowen/site_framework/README.md

 ### Model Concern
 **SiteFramework** provides an **ActiveSupport** concern which transparently makes your models aware of the current **Site** and **Domain**.
-By includeing `SiteFramework::DomainAware` into your model, default scope of your model will change to return only records which belongs to current **Site**.
+By includeing `SiteFramework::SiteAware` into your model, default scope of your model will change to return only records which belongs to current **Site**.

 This way you can use external gems with your multi-site application easily.